turingschool/front-end-curriculum/lessons/module-1/js-for-loops.md

 The `for` loop is not magically tied to the `fruits` array in the example above.
 It's important to note that when we want to call a specific fruit, we call the `fruits` array then use bracket notation with the `i` variable to access `fruits[0]`, then `fruits[1]`, then `fruits[2]` - when `i` holds each of those respective values.

-📚 _As we talk through these concepts in class, instructors will screen share code in a repl.it and/or diagram on a tablet.
-Anything we write/draw during that time will be shared in the cohort Slack channel!_

 <section class="call-to-action">

 ### Predict & Discover

 **First, make a prediction:** What would happen if `fruits.length` was replaced with the Number `8` in the example above?

 Now, type out the function above (yes, actually type it!
-This is a great opporuntunity for attention to detail and catching your small errors).
+This is a great opportunity for attention to detail and catching your small errors).
 Replace `8` for `fruits.length`.
 Run the code and reflect on your prediction.
 </section>

 <section class='note'>